 Trespassers are people who are not allowed on the property and were not invited, either expressly or impliedly.
 In such a case, the owner is only obligated to avoid intentional or wanton harm to the trespasser.
 This means that an owner should not injure a trespasser simply for trespassing, such as setting traps or purposeful hazards.

-An experienced Schaumburg premises liability lawyer will fight for your rights.
+An experienced Schaumburg premises liability lawyer can fight for your rights.
 Speak with our office right away for the help you deserve.